neumino/neumino.github.io/movies.md

-### Apocalypse Rising
+### Bao
-*Released on 2018-06-12, vote average 10*
+*Released on 2018-06-15, vote average 8*

-A human girl and her warrior comrades from another world travel to Earth to save humanity from an impending apocalypse.
+An empty-nesting Chinese mom gets another chance at motherhood when one of her dumplings springs to life, but she must come to terms with the bittersweet revelation that nothing stays cute and small forever.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/vPLmkTkbeqQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/v0cKmGJbuYc?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>